X-LANCE/LSCodec-Inference/README.md

 ```

 ## Checkpoints
-Checkpoints can be downloaded from [this path]().
+Checkpoints can be downloaded from [HuggingFace](https://huggingface.co/cantabile-kwok/lscodec_50hz/tree/main) or [Modelscope](https://modelscope.cn/models/CantabileKwok/lscodec-50hz/summary).
 You can use this script to automatically download them:
 ```
 bash download_ckpt.sh
 ```